 - Intersections discussion series.
 This series allows campus community members to participate in discussions that explore issues at the intersections of race/ethnicity and politics, media, health, etc.

 - Umoja House members participate in the Common Read Program.

-- Upperclass students will offer support to first-year Umoja House residents.
+- Returning students will offer support to first-year Umoja House residents.

 - New, special Residence Life student staff position: Umoja House Coordinator.
 This student has a strong residence life background and will assist in building community among the residents.